a192365/ToS/report.md

 Overall, the model captures meaningful semantic patterns, but unfair clauses remain harder to detect consistently, especially in ambiguous cases.

+### User Manual — Clause Risk Detector

+Clause Risk Detector is a tool designed to analyze Terms of Service (ToS) clauses through two main functionalities: **Semantic Search** and **Clause Classification**.
+Semantic Search allows users to input a clause or concern and retrieve similar clauses from real companies, including their source, similarity score, and dataset label.
+The score indicates how close the result is to the query (**lower score = more similar**).
+Clause Classification allows users to input a clause and receive a prediction (potentially unfair or not) along with a probability indicating how likely the clause is to be unfair (**higher percentage = higher risk**).
+The tool is intended for exploratory analysis and does not replace legal review.

+In practice, users can first use Semantic Search to explore how similar clauses appear across different companies, and then use Clause Classification to assess the potential risk of a specific clause.
+The two components complement each other: search provides context and comparison, while classification provides a risk estimate.
+Results should be interpreted as guidance, especially in borderline cases where the model may show uncertainty.

 ### Future Work

 - Improve classification (handle imbalance, test stronger models)